azam-akram/spring-boot-kafka-producer-consumer/README.md

 ### Dockerizing the application

-In order to dockerize this application we need to add gradle-docker dependency in build.gradle file,
+I added a gradle task to build gradle.
+First include gradle dependency in build.gralde,

 ```gradle
 buildscript {